Dimtemp/AzureDataFactory/lab-41-copyactivity.md

 ### Task 4: Test the Copy Activity

 At this point, you have fully configured your copy activity.
+Let's test it out.

+1. Click the **Publish all** button in the top section of the data factory to save your changes.
+Review the summary and click **publish**.

-To test it out, click on the **Debug** button at the top of the pipeline canvas.
+1. Click on the **Debug** button at the top of the pipeline canvas.
 This will start a pipeline debug run.

 1. To monitor the progress of a pipeline debug run, click on the **Output** tab of the pipeline

-2. To view a more detailed description of the activity output, click on the eyeglasses icon.
+1. To view a more detailed description of the activity output, click on the **eyeglasses** icon.
 This will open up the copy monitoring screen which provides useful metrics such as Data read/written, throughput and in-depth duration statistics.

    ![Monitoring a pipeline in Azure Data Factory in the Azure Portal](images/M07-E02-T04-img01.png)

+1. Close the Details window by clikcking the cross in the upper right corner.

-3. Return to the Azure Portal.
+1. Return to the Azure Portal.

-4. In the left pane, select Resource Groups.
+1. In the left pane, select **Resource Groups**.

-5. Select the ADF resource group.
+1. Select the **ADF** resource group.

-6. In the ADF resource group, select your Azure Storage Account to open it.
+1. In the ADF resource group, select your **adlsxxxxx** Azure Storage Account to open it.

-7. Click containers, click the data container and check to see your file was written as expected.
+1. Click containers, click the **logs** container and check to see your file was written as expected.